-Your trading plan is too complex.
+#3: Is my trading plan is too complex?

 If you find yourself tying yourself in knots considering a multitude of factors, then your plan might have too many conditions.
 Looking back on your trades, if you start getting brain-ache trying to decide if you traded to your plan, then you might need to simplify your rules.